STPHxBioinformatics/HITS2/README.md

 Nurudeen Rahman, Max Bär, Julian Dommann, Eveline Hurlimann, Jean Coulibaly, Said Ali, Somphou Sayasone, Prudence Beinamaryo, Jennifer Keiser*, Pierre HH Schneeberger*

+## Citation
+If this pipeline is used for your research purposes, please cite DOI-XXX.

 _Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or the GitHub repository.
 Comments, suggestions, and discussions are welcome._